komola/mailgun_zend_framework/README.md

-# Zend_Framework mail transport drop-in replacement for Mailgun
+# Zend Framework Mail transport drop in replacement for Mailgun
-This is an easy way to send emails from within your Zend Framework application over the Mailgun API.
+This is an easy way to send emails from within your Zend Framework application using the Mailgun API.

-All you have to do is get the repo and add the Mailgun folder to your project.
+It registers Mailgun as the default transport.
+All you have to do in your code is to change the application config and add the Mailgun files to your libraries folder.

-Also make sure to add these lines to your application.ini settings:
+Make these additions to your application.ini file:

     ; ------------------------------------------------------------------------------
     ; Mailgun configuration